A common preconception in your 20s is to think that because most of your earning power is ahead of you, there's no reason to start investing yet.

 Investing in stocks and shares early in life could reap great rewards later on.

-- If you plan to keep the money invested for a number of years, you can afford to take a higher risk for a chance of greater return
+- If you plan to keep the money invested for a number of years, you may be able to afford to take a higher risk for stronger chance of greater return

 So as long as you've got your debt and savings under control, it's something to consider.